rambihari/React-Redux-Source-Code/README.md

 # Setup environment

-1. Download and install Node.js from https://nodejs.org/en/download/, which is used to manage our dependencies.
+1. Download and install Node.js from https://nodejs.org/en/download/

 2. Navigate to the root directory and run command npm install to install local dependencies listed in package.json.